 But then I moved on, just like the city.
 To the 13-mile Tennessee Riverpark along the glassy blue Tennessee.
 To Coolidge Park and its Old Faithful-spurting fountains.
 To the vertiginous Civil War site of the “Battle Above the Clouds.”
 To downtown neighborhoods dabbed with graffiti art, scented with Indonesian cinnamon rolls and populated with rock climbers and skateboarders.
 On my languorous wanderings — garden snail was the average pace — I traded pleasantries with strangers.
 Because while Chattanooga has advanced beyond its choo-choo days, it still embraces old-fashioned Southern gentility.

-Published online Sept.
+Published by The Washington Post on Sept.
 20, 2017: Written by Andrea Sachs